zrmacc/MNR/README.md

 ##   a0   a1   a2   a3
 ##  1.0 -0.1 -0.1 -0.1
 ```
-## Trivariate Outcome
+## Trivariate Outcome Data

 The list `D.mnr` contains a simulated data set for $n=1000$ subjects with trivariate normal outcomes.
-The target `yt` and surrogate `Ys` outcomes have unit variances, and an exchangeable correlation structure, with $\rho=0.5$.
-The target and first surrogate outcomes each depend on three independent, standard normal covariates.
-The second surrogate outcome depends on four such covariates.
+The target `yt` and surrogate `Ys` outcomes each have unit variances.
+The target-surrogate correlation structure is exchangeable; each pair of outcomes has correlation $\rho=0.5$.
+The target and first surrogate means each depend on an intercept and three independent, standard normal covariates.
+The second surrogate mean depends on an intercept and four such covariates.
 The model matrix for the target outcome is `Zt`.
-The list `Ls` contains two model matrices.
-The first, `Xi1` is an $1000\times 4$ model matrix for the first surrogate outcome, consistening of an intercept and the three covariates.
-The second, `Xi2` is an $1000\times 5$ model matrix for the second surrogate outcome, consisting of an intercept and the four covariates.
+The list `Ls` contains two model matrices, one for each surrogate outcome.
+The first, `Xi1` is an $1000\times 4$ model matrix for the first surrogate outcome.
+The second, `Xi2` is an $1000\times 5$ model matrix for the second surrogate outcome.
 The overall surrogate model matrix `Zs` is generated within the testing function.
 By default, each surrogate outcome is permitted its own regression parameters.
 To fit a *parallel coefficient model*, in which the surrogates share a common set of regression coefficients, specify `parallel=T` during hypothesis testing.
-Fitting a parallel coefficient model requires that each design matrix has the same columns. `Beta` contains the regression coefficients for the target mean model, and `Alpha` contains the regression coefficients for the surrogate mean models.
+Fitting a parallel coefficient model requires that each design matrix has the same number of columns. `Beta` contains the true regression coefficients for the target mean, and `Alpha` contains the true regression coefficients for the surrogate mean.

 ```r